 The Committee includes members appointed after consultation with the Australian Health Ministers' Advisory Council; the Australian Medical Association; the Council of Presidents of Medical Colleges; the Medical Council of New Zealand; the Medical Board of Australia; Universities Australia and Medical Deans Australia and New Zealand.
-The Committee also includes a doctor in training, members with background in and knowledge of health consumer issues and two positions established to enhance the contribution of Aboriginal, Torres Strait Islander and Māori people to the AMC's accreditation processes.
+The Committee also includes: members from other related AMC committees; members who hold senior positions at a health service in Australia and New Zealand; a doctor in training and a specialist doctor who has recently completed training; members with background in and knowledge of health consumer issues; and, two positions to enhance the contribution of Aboriginal, Torres Strait Islander and Māori people to the AMC's accreditation processes.